t3-oss/create-t3-app/www/src/pages/en/usage/env-variables.md

 Define your server-side environment variables schema here.

-Make sure you do not prefix keys in here with `NEXT_PUBLIC`.
+Make sure you do not prefix keys here with `NEXT_PUBLIC`.
 Validation will fail if you do to help you detect invalid configuration.

 ### Client Schema